YOU CAN DIG YOUR OWN WELL

 I got a little off point, I suppose, with the sections on geothermal heat pumps and my electric bill war, but I hope you will find it interesting.
 Also please check out a page I put up on how you can avoid ID theft - www.avoid-id-theft.com I know it is way off topic and I apologize but I keep seeing credit monitoring companies needlessly taking peoples' money and it upsets me.

 Commercially drilled water bore wells tend to be very expensive.
 This technique is very cheap.
 It will almost definitely work if you live near the coast and will likely work if you live in a flat inland area.
-It is great for saving money on watering your lawn.
-If you want irrigation water and you are sick of high water bills, give it a try!
-You can save a ton of money.
-Many have been glad they did.
+It is great for saving money on watering your lawn and irrigating a garden.

 Please check out our introductory video below: